 Students who begin at a Colorado Community College can transfer directly to CU Boulder to finish their degree in engineering.
 Thanks to an integrated partnership, this pathway can be attractive to both community college students, as well as qualified high school students taking concurrent enrollment classes at a local community college.
-CU Boulder has partnered with four community colleges to provide a pathway and easier transition between colleges.
+CU Boulder has partnered with the Colorado Community College System to provide a pathway and easier transition between colleges.
 At our partner community colleges, you can complete classes before transferring to CU Boulder and have the peace of mind that your credits will apply directly to your engineering degree.

 The minimum admission criteria to transfer to CU Engineering BS Degree Programs is as follows: